bakeupboys/nfu/nfu_product_bnn_attributes/README.rst

 - 16.0.1.1.0: Add packaging
 - 16.0.1.1.1: inherit package company if from product
 - 16.0.1.2.0: Add Multi company to packaging
+- 16.0.1.2.1: Always write the company in the product packaging

 Bug Tracker
 ===========